proxytype/FlieLockLib/README.md

 # FlieLockLib
-Simple library for synchronize processes using file as lock
+Simple library for synchronize processes using file as lock.